dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 We find them everywhere - in blog posts, articles, research papers, Jupyter notebooks.
 Except in production 🤷‍♂️.

-As much as we want to believe DL can solve our machine learning problems, more than 85% of DL models don't make it into production - according to a recent survey by [Gartner](https://www.gartner.com/en/newsroom/press-releases/2018-02-13-gartner-says-nearly-half-of-cios-are-planning-to-deploy-artificial-intelligence).
+As much as we were made to believe DL is the answer to our machine learning problems, more than 85% of DL models don't make it into production - according to a recent survey by [Gartner](https://www.gartner.com/en/newsroom/press-releases/2018-02-13-gartner-says-nearly-half-of-cios-are-planning-to-deploy-artificial-intelligence).

 The barrier? *Deployment*.